-When it comes to valuing properties, the company must appoint at least two "external appraisers", as described in Section 216 KAGB (hereinafter referred to as "external appraisers").
+When it comes to valuing properties, the company must appoint at least two external appraisers within the meaning of Section 216 KAGB (hereinafter referred to as "external appraisers").
 Each external appraiser must be an independent, impartial and trustworthy person with the appropriate expertise and sufficient practical experience with regard to the type of real estate in question and the local property market.

-The company has appointed 16 external appraisers who value the entire portfolio of properties held within the investment fund.
+The company has appointed 15 external appraisers who value the entire portfolio of properties held within the investment fund.
 An overview of the external appraisers can be found from p.
-48 onwards.
+46 onwards.
 Any changes will be announced in the relevant annual and semi-annual reports.